Sybil Vera Grenfell1

 George Duncan Fergusson was born on 30 September 1955.1 He is the son of Brigadier Bernard Edward Fergusson, Baron Ballantrae and Laura Margaret Grenfell.2 He married Margaret Sheila Wookey, daughter of Michael John Wookey, in 1981.1

-At Eton College, Windsor, Berkshire, England, (an unknown value).1 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, England.1 He lived in 2003 at Ladyburn Lodge, Kilkerran, Maybole, Ayrshire, Scotland.1
+At Eton College, Windsor, Berkshire, EnglandG, (an unknown value.)1 He was educated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Governor of the Pitcairn Islands.3 He held the office of High Commissioner to New Zealand and Samoa.3 He lived in 2003 at Ladyburn Lodge, Kilkerran, Maybole, Ayrshire, ScotlandG.1 He held the office of Governor of Bermuda in 2012.3

 Citations